 I am also affiliated with the Department of Software Science at Radboud University Nijmegen, Netherlands.

 With my research, I aim to support software developers during the construction and analysis of complex software systems.

 Much of my work is in model-driven engineering.
 I develop model-based languages, tools, and techniques to assure software quality, to manage variability, to establish privacy and security, to support collaborative development, and to explore search spaces.

-I conduct empirical, formal, and engineering research to understand the challenges faced by developers and to study the usability and performance benefits of improved solutions.
+I conduct empirical, formal, and engineering research to understand the challenges faced by developers, develop improved solutions and study their usability and performance benefits.
 Application domains of my work include robotics, web-based systems, and IDEs.